 Group: KAP Group Therapy

 Groups consist of 3-6 patients and meet online for 6 experiential lozenge sessions, along with a 60-minute preparation session and a 60-minute integration session.
 The group will run for approximately 1 month.
-The group will be facilitated by Dr. Eric Sienknecht and a nurse practitioner.
-A medical and psychological intake is required to determine candidacy for treatment.
+Dr. Eric Sienknecht and a nurse practitioner will facilitate the group.
+And you will need to fill out a medical intake form to determine your eligibility.

 Group: Online Booster Group